hsllany/HtmlNative/README.md

 ### License

-Copyright 2016 Aspsine.
+Copyright 2016 Hsllany.
 All rights reserved.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.